 Wrongful death damages can be very large, and can include things like an entire lifetime of lost income as well as damages for the loss of companionship of the person who has been killed.
 The person or people who bring such damages must have “standing to sue,” which means they must have a significant relationship to the deceased victim.
 The nature of this relationship varies, though.
 In some states, for example, grown children cannot sue for the death of their parents, but in other states they can.
 In every state, however, spouses can sue for the death of a spouse and parents can sue for the death of a minor child.

-The field of personal injury law is a very broad one, and the laws apply in many situations.
+Personal injury lawyer Anderson SC is a very broad one, and the laws apply in many situations.
 If you have been injured in any manner by someone else who you feel should be held legally responsible, speak with an experienced personal injury lawyer to find out if you have legal grounds to make a claim.

-Contact Tom Dunaway with Dunaway Law Office Anderson SC (864) 224-1144 for more information about personal injury law in Anderson SC.
+Contact Tom Dunaway with Dunaway Law Office Anderson SC (864) 224-1144 for more information about personal injury lawyer Anderson SC.